joelstrohmeier/website/src/blog/linked-images.md

        &lt;a href="/path-to-scientific-article"&gt; &lt;img src="/path" alt="Head to our blog for the June laboratory update "&gt; &lt;/a&gt;
     </code>

 That's it.
-That's all for this post!
+That's all for this post.